IBM-Cloud/BigInsights-on-Apache-Hadoop/examples/Zeppelin/README.md

 ## Limitations

 - current only the spark and bash interpreters are configured
-- currently only basic zeppelin spark configuration is performed: see [zeppelin_install.sh](./zeppelin_install.sh) for details
+- currently only basic zeppelin spark configuration is performed: see [zeppelin_install.sh](./zeppelin_install.sh) for details.
+If you would like Hbase support consider voting for this upstream [issue](https://issues.apache.org/jira/browse/ZEPPELIN-1252)